iBDFrankfurt/APProVe-Manual/docs/user/management/settings/help.md

 # Set author
 author: Timo Schneider
 # Set writing time
-date: 2022-07-20
+date: 2022-07-25
 # A page can have multiple categories
 category:
-- Introduction
+  - Management
 # A page can have multiple tags
 tag:
+- Management
-- Introduction
+- Setting
 # this page is sticky in article list
-sticky: false
+sticky: true
 # this page will appear in starred articles
-star: false
+star: true
 # You can customize footer content
 footer: Entwickelt von der interdisziplinären Biomaterial- und Datenbank Frankfurt (iBDF)
 # You can customize copyright content
 copyright: false
 toc: false
-article: false
+article: true
 ---

-Hier können Sie APProVe in seinen Grundlagen konfigurieren.